African Film and Arts Foundation: African Film Festival Atlanta

-AFFATL is an annual film festival founded in 2020 that showcases films by and about people of African descent.
-Its programming includes narrative features, documentaries, shorts and panel discussions.
+The African Film Festival Atlanta (AFFATL) was founded in 2020 by award-winning filmmaker and cultural curator Mojisola Sonoiki.
+The annual event is produced by the African Film & Arts Foundation inc.

 Atlanta's status as a media production hub and its sizable African and Caribbean communities contribute to AFFATL's regional significance.
 Films are shown at venues such as Cinefest Theatre and the Auburn Avenue Research Library.

 Cinema for the Culture

 Cinema for the Culture is a film screening and discussion series that presents African films alongside community conversations and educational events.
 The series includes screenings, Q&As with directors and workshops.

 It has featured critically acclaimed films such as You Will Die at Twenty, SIRA and The Apollo, often in partnership with institutions like Georgia Humanities and Francophonie Atlanta.

 You Will Die at Twenty (Sudan), directed by Amjad Abu Alala, is Sudan's first official submission to the Academy Awards (2021) and winner of the Lion of the Future Award for Best Debut Feature at the Venice Film Festival.
 The film is a coming-of-age story set against the backdrop of rural Sudan, exploring the weight of fate through the eyes of a young boy living under a prophecy of early death.

 SIRA (Burkina Faso), directed by Apolline Traoré, is a film shot in the Mauritanian desert.
 It tells the harrowing yet resilient story of a young woman navigating survival and resistance in the face of extremist violence in the Sahel.

 The Apollo (USA), directed by Roger Ross Williams, provides a sweeping documentary history of New York City's Apollo Theater.
 The film, which screened during AFAF's partnership with AfroCon in 2021, traces the cultural and political legacy of the venue that launched the careers of artists such as Billie Holiday, Aretha Franklin, Ella Fitzgerald and Stevie Wonder.
 The screening included a special conversation with Billy Mitchell, known as "Mr. Apollo" and longtime historian of the theater.